HornhubHangs/Daniel2020/README.md

 ### Our Mission

-The following block is our 3 step method to curshing our opponents:
+The following block is our 3 step method to crushing our opponents:

 ```markdown
 How to win quiz night